mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 This will allow us to compare the question asked by a user with the text saved in the database.
 In order to efficiently retrieve documents from the database, we need to find a reliable method to compare the meaning of the question with the meaning of the chunks we want to use.
-To achieve this, we can create [_embeddings_](https://platform.openai.com/docs/guides/embeddings): the text is given to a mathematical model that will generate a multidimensional vector composed of millions of values between 0 and 1, effectively representing the meaning of the text.
+To achieve this, we can create [_embeddings_](https://platform.openai.com/docs/guides/embeddings): the text is given to a mathematical model that will generate a multidimensional vector composed of hundreds of values between 0 and 1, effectively representing the meaning of the text.
 Then, we will save the generated embeddings in the database along with the chunk of text used to create them.

 By doing this, whenever our chatbot receives a question, we can: